adi1998/MelSkin/README.md

 ## Usage

-Use the Imgui menu(default keybind for imgui toggle: Insert) or PonyMenu(new submenu in inventory) to select the dress.
+Use the Imgui menu(default keybind: INSERT) or PonyMenu(new submenu in inventory) to select the dress.

 Favorites are only available through PonyMenu.